Having travelled to 147+ countries (115 of these alone), I share my advice on why you should solo travel to help empower you to do it too!

-You’ve got no one to mock you if you go to the Pencil Museum or tell you that you shouldn’t buy that top, or stop you from eating two steaks a day.
 There’s no one to slow you down on your travelling route, you can change your plans at the last minute or decide to travel with Pedro for a couple of days PLUS you get to spend lots of time with your absolute favourite person – you!

 Reasons For Solo Travel

 There's no doubt about it: travel broadens the mind, gives you confidence and makes you appreciate the little things.
 Here are plenty of other reasons why you should just get up and go…